-One reason is that hotels typically have a 24- to 48-hour cancellation policy and do see cancellations come in just ahead of that window via those looking to avoid being penalized.
+Hotels typically have a 24- to 48-hour cancellation policy and do see cancellations come in just ahead of that window via those looking to avoid being penalized.
 Rather than have those canceled rooms go unused, the hotels will cut rates to fill them.
-A 2018 study by SAP Concur, a company that assists businesses with travel and expense management, found the same results for booking hotels in Europe: Most hotel bookings are made a month or more out, when rates are the highest.
-Travelers who wait three or fewer days before their check-in date to make a reservation will save the most money.

-However, if you’re traveling abroad, you might not be comfortable waiting until right before you leave, or landing in a foreign country without knowing where you’re sleeping that night.
-In that case, hotel comparison site Trivago suggests booking at least a month in advance for the best rates and inventory, and even more if it’s a popular destination, like Barcelona or London.
-One tactic is to choose a handful of hotels that fit your price range a couple of months before your departure.
-Then start tracking them over a few weeks to gauge the best price, and lock it in when you’re satisfied.
+If you’re not comfortable waiting until right before you leave for hotel deals, hotel comparison site Trivago suggests choosing a handful of hotels that fit your price range a couple of months before your departure.
+Then start tracking them over a few weeks to gauge the best price and lock it in when you’re satisfied.
 Trivago found that if you’re traveling abroad, booking more than two to three months in advance will cost the most.

-In short, remember that getting the best deal on a hotel room comes down to a few basic rules: Make your bookings from home on a Friday or Saturday (ideally at the last minute if you can), travel off-season whenever possible, and avoid checking in on Friday and checking out on Sunday.
+In short, remember that getting the best deal on a hotel room comes down to a few basic rules: Make your bookings on a more favorable day of the week (try Tuesday or the weekend), try for last-minute bookings if you can (maybe make a back-up booking with a flexible cancellation policy and check back for any last-minute deals), travel off-season whenever possible, and avoid checking in on Friday.